Konamiman/Nestor80/docs/LanguageReference.md

 ENDM
 ```

 ⚠ Unlike MACRO-80, Nestor80 will skip pass 2 if errors are found in pass 1  (but not if only warnings are found).
 Thus during the development process it's possible to find that some assembly errors seemingly "appear from nowhere" after some other errors were fixed (the former being errors found in pass 2 and the later being errors found in pass 1).
+A fatal error will terminate the assembly process immediately.

+The location counter can be temporarily modified to account for code that will be executed at a different address, see `.PHASE`.

 ### Absolute and relocatable code